 “Initially,” says Traynor, “Lexmark knew that a printer of this weight would be a challenge to package effectively in fiber.
-Therefore, our backup plan was to package the printer in molded [expanded polystyrene].
-But we had a strong desire to use fiber, and because the prototyping cost was much lower than we had anticipated, we decided to give Molded Fiber the chance to prove that a printer of this weight could be packed in fiber.”
+Therefore, our backup plan was to package the printer in expanded polystyrene.
+But we had a strong desire to use fiber, and because the prototyping cost was much lower than we had anticipated, we decided to give MFT the chance to prove that a printer of this weight could be packed in fiber.”

 Standard molded pulp production tools are made of aluminum, with a porous, yet sturdy screen laid over the aluminum to draw the slurry pulp mixture through to form the shape the cushion will take.
 Traditionally, the only way companies could “test drive” a package design using molded fiber was to purchase an expensive production tool.
-Molded Fiber’s proprietary method of developing a prototyping tool, however, substitutes an undisclosed substance for the screen.
-The tool is capable of producing between 25 and 50 sets of uniform, testable prototype cushions before the screen becomes clogged with pulp.
+MFT’s proprietary method of developing prototyping tool, however, substituted a pourous wax material for the screen.
+The tool could produce between 25 and 50 sets of uniform, testable prototype cushions before the screen clogged with pulp.

-In about one-third the time it takes to make a production tool, Molded Fiber created for Lexmark a prototype tool capable of yielding multiple sample sets of molded fiber cushions.
-Because the cushions exactly duplicated production articles in terms of material thickness and strength, they yielded accurate drop test information, allowing Lexmark to “sample” Molded Fiber’s production tool without investing in the tool itself.
-That provided numerous benefits for Lexmark.
+In about one-third the time it takes to make a production tool, MFT created for Lexmark a prototype tool capable of yielding multiple sample sets of molded fiber cushions.
+Because the cushions exactly duplicated production articles in terms of material thickness and strength, they yielded accurate drop test information, allowing Lexmark to “sample” MFT’s production tool without investing in the tool itself.
+That provided numerous benefits for Lexmark

-Although Lexmark would not discuss specific cost savings, Molded Fiber says the cost of a prototype tool is approximately 10 to 20% of what a production tool costs.
+Although Lexmark would not discuss specific cost savings, MFT says the cost of a prototype tool is approximately 10 to 20% of what a production tool costs.
 Because the prototype tool was created so quickly, development time for the project was less than anticipated, thus saving development costs.

 Using the prototype cushions, drop tests indicated that molded fiber would indeed hold up to the rigors of small-parcel shipping.
 The cushions were able to pass drop tests with a cushion envelope of no more than 1.”
 That figure was important because the size of the box being used to package the printer did not allow for much protective packaging inside.
 Lexmark could have chosen to pack its printer in a larger box, with more room for protective packaging in between, but that would have resulted in higher shipping costs to cover the larger box size.
 Therefore, the cushions had to be thin, but also highly shock-absorbent.

-Another essential element of the project was Molded Fiber’s global presence.
-Because Lexmark’s packaging operations are worldwide, Traynor says it was necessary to find a supplier that was capable of supporting Lexmark globally.
+Another essential element of the project was MFT’s global presence.
+Because Lexmark’s packaging operations are worldwide, Traynor says it was necessary to find a supplier that could support Lexmark globally.
 “Our goal was to develop all of our packaging at our central engineering location in Lexington, but to deploy packs throughout our global network of manufacturing sites,” he says.
 “If a source of supply was not available in any given area, we would have had to develop an alternative package.
-This is not only redundant, but means more development costs.”
+This is not only redundant but means more development costs.”